The Rational Male: 10 Red Pill Laws by Rollo Tomassi (Book Review)

 And you “just” need to find her.

-I completely agree with Tomassi here: this idea makes no sense whatsoever and it should be so obvious that we don’t need to discuss it any further :).
+I agree with Tomassi here: this idea makes no sense whatsoever and it should be so obvious that we don’t need to discuss it any further :).

 I don’t think there is much connection though between oneitis and “the one” mindset.
-Oneitis relates more to chemical reactions and lacks of options than to beliefs.
+Oneitis relates more to chemical reactions and lacks options than to beliefs.

-And, well, you just need to check this page URL to see that I couldn’t agree more :).
+And, well, I couldn’t agree more :).

 For more, read: